Content Brief: what happened in content marketing this August

-Once upon a time, Facebook feeds were cluttered with misleading headlines, exaggerated headlines and other clickbait.
+Once upon a time, Facebook feeds were cluttered with misleading headlines, exaggerated headlines, and other clickbait.
 Now, Facebook has begun to seriously wage war against publishers who promote clickbait with a new and improved anti-clickbait algorithm.

-Facebook previously tried to take down clickbait in 2014 by tackling user behaviour, but this approach is more likely to end clickbait’s relevancy on the platform.
+Facebook previously tried to take down clickbait in 2014 by tackling user behavior, but this approach is more likely to end clickbait’s relevancy on the platform.
 With its latest anti-clickbait update, Facebook is drawing a line in the sand between spam and content.
 It recommits Facebook to servicing publishers and brands on its platform and aligns with Facebook’s values, including authentic communication.
 If these anti-clickbait efforts work, brands and publishers could see major boosts in referral traffic.
 It’s exactly like the time Facebook decided to stop promoting their apps and software to bring the focus back to content and the people who read them.

 Quietly’s take: Facebook battling clickbait is good news for everybody…except clickbait publishers.